Jamie Macoun: Toronto and Detroit

 The struggles by the Maple Leafs as a team, and by Macoun individually, early in the 1996–97 season led to his name being associated with trade rumours as Toronto contemplated moving one of their older defencemen.
 He finished the season with Toronto, and remained with the team into 1997–98.
 On November 8, 1997, Macoun played the 1,000 game of his NHL career, against the Phoenix Coyotes.
+However, with Toronto situated outside of a playoff spot late in the season, the Maple Leafs traded Macoun to the Detroit Red Wings on March 24, 1998, in exchange for a fourth round selection at the 1998 NHL entry draft.

-However, with Toronto situated outside of a playoff spot late in the season, the Maple Leafs traded Macoun to the Detroit Red Wings on March 24, 1998, in exchange for a fourth round selection at the 1998 NHL Entry Draft.
+The struggles by the Maple Leafs as a team, and by Macoun individually, early in the 1996–97 season led to his name being associated with trade rumours as Toronto contemplated moving one of their older defencemen.
+He finished the season with Toronto, and remained with the team into 1997–98.
+On November 8, 1997, Macoun played the 1,000 game of his NHL career, against the Phoenix Coyotes.
+However, with Toronto situated outside of a playoff spot late in the season, the Maple Leafs traded Macoun to the Detroit Red Wings on March 24, 1998, in exchange for a fourth round selection at the 1998 NHL entry draft.

-Macoun appeared in only seven regular season games with the Red Wings, but recorded two goals and two assists in 22 post-season games in the 1998 Stanley Cup Playoffs.
-He won his second career Stanley Cup after Detroit swept the best-of-seven final and eliminated the Washington Capitals in four games.
+Macoun appeared in only seven regular season games with the Red Wings, but recorded two goals and two assists in 22 post-season games in the 1998 Stanley Cup playoffs.
+He won his second career Stanley Cup after Detroit swept the best-of-seven 1998 Stanley Cup Final and eliminated the Washington Capitals in four games.
 Following the victory, the Red Wings exercised the contract option and brought Macoun back to Detroit for the 1998–99 season.
 He appeared in 69 games and recorded one goal and 11 points.
 However, he appeared in only one playoff game.
 He retired following the season with 1,128 career games, 76 goals and 282 assists.